 Details of Shareholders

 Name of Shareholders

 Folio / CDC Account No.

 CNIC No. (Copy

 attached)

 Cell number of

 shareholders

 Landline number of

 shareholders, if any

 Email

 Details of Bank Account

 Title of Bank Account

+International Bank PK(24 digit)

-International Bank Account Number (IBAN) "Mandatory" PK(24 digit) (Kindly provide your accurate IBAN number after consulting with your respective bank branch since in case of any error or omission in given IBAN, the Company will not be held responsible in any manner for any loss or delay in your cash dividend payment).
+Account Number (IBAN) (Kindly provide your accurate IBAN number after consulting with your respective

+"Mandatory" bank branch since in case of any error or omission in given IBAN, the Company will

+not be held responsible in any manner for any loss or delay in your cash dividend

+payment).

 Bank's Name

-Branch Name and address
+Branch Name and

+address

-immediately intimate Part e mentioned information is correct and in case of any change herein, I / We will icipant / Share Registrar accordingly.
+It is stated that the above e mentioned information is correct and in case of any change herein, I / We will

+immediately intimate Participant / Share Registrar accordingly.

 Signature of Shareholders